 By making smart financial decisions and actively saving for retirement, extending your retirement will result in a larger nest egg.
 Let’s say you planned to retire in 2020 and have been saving $1,000 a month.
 By continuing with your $1,000 savings and delaying your retirement by five years, you’ll have an additional $60,000 (plus any matching contributions from your employer, if applicable) to support you after you leave the workforce.

 Need help with retirement planning?
-Contact Miller & Company LLP for a free consultation today.
+Contact Miller & Company LLP for a consultation today.
 Our top-rated CPAs will help you plan for a successful retirement by considering all factors in your personal and professional life.